melaniehuang/PingPong/README.md

 - In action
 ![alt tag](https://raw.github.com/melaniehuang/PingPong/master/images/pong4.jpg)

-## Features:
-- Input for 2 x player name and secondary field
-- Flexible number of points per game and number of sets to win
-- In-built "Must win by two" function (Thanks [Myslab](https://github.com/mylsb))
-- Add/minus points per player using keyboard(Player 1: Hit A & Z, Player 2: Hit S & X)
-- Each game writes text inputs and scores to individual text file - data/txt.file
-- Trigger new game UI with yellow box on top left
-- Serial read from Processing to Arduino
-- Sick as background ball grafix

 ## Things that tripped me up:
 > Shittenhell, I soldered the complete wrong circuit and now I have no working buttons